fsprojects/fantomas/docs/docs/contributors/Print AST with Context.md

 ### Debugging CodePrinter

-One thing that is a bit harder to grasp initially, is what is happening you put a breakpoint in `CodePrinter.fs`.
+One thing that is a bit harder to grasp initially, is what is happening when you put a breakpoint in `CodePrinter.fs`.
 In `CodePrinter.fs` we compose a format function that takes a `Context` and returns a `Context`.
 We do this by traversing the syntax tree, and when you put a breakpoint in `genTypeDefn` for example: